dmx-123/dogShelter/README.md

 3. Open VS Code or other IDE.
 Clone our project from: https://github.gatech.edu/cs6400-2025-01-spring/cs6400-2025-01-Team001.git
 4.	cd to Frontend folder, run: npm install will install all the packages we used and you will find a folder called node_modules created.

+#### Contributors: Hanwen Zhang, Chu Kwan Louisa Lee, Mingxin Dong, Huiyue Zhou